NethermindEth/sedge/docs/docs/intro.md

 :::caution Disclaimer

 Users acknowledge that no warranty is being made of a successful installation.
-Sedge is a tool and ultimately depends on you to use it correctly and following all the best practice guidance, as found in the project's README and this documentation.
+Sedge is a tool and it depends on you to use it correctly and follow all the best practice guidance, as found in the project's README and this documentation.

 :::